September 06, 2016

 How did your life experience prepare you to lead your tribe?

 I identify with the saying, “It takes a whole village to raise a child,” because I know that I am that child.
 I think that almost every elder woman either spanked me, pulled my hair or ear, or sent a message home for my parents to handle me.
 The men taught by example and life lessons.
 Some lessons were harsh and very costly, but I realize that it was for my safety and wellbeing.
 I don’t know if this prepared me for leadership, but it did prepare me to be a man of—and for—my people.
 My own preparation was to surround myself with well-educated, compassionate people who loved our families and loved and feared God.

 Who inspired you as a mentor?

-Approximately how many members are in your community?
+Approximately how many members are in your tribe?

-What are the criteria to become a member of the Seneca?
+What are the criteria to become a member of your tribe?

 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

 The tribal citizens are involved in reviving the Southern Unami dialect of the Lenape language through a tribally based program of instruction.
 I’m not sure how I will make out, but the younger ones have surprised everyone.

 We sponsor an annual Nanticoke Lenni-Lenape Pow Wow, two spiritual gatherings, a weekly senior lunch, and a summer youth camp.